 I am a producer, mixing engineering, and session drummer based in New York City.
-I specialize in pop/hybrid productions (pop, dance, hip-hop) and folk music, and I am looking to take your music to the next level.
+I specialize in pop/hybrid productions, rock, and folk music,.

 As a producer I can either take your demo to a finished and polished master, or provide you with tracks/beats for your next project.
 I work closely with very skilled songwriters in Boston and around the country to come up with ideas for songs.
 With clients based in Boston, New York, LA, and Nashville; I assure you that distance and communication will not be an issue when working with me.

 While I specialize in electronic music (including pop, dance, hip-hop, etc), I also have a great amount of experience with folk music.
 I have a keen ear for these styles, and I work closely with my artist to create a piece of work that is truly genuine, relevant, and something they can call their own.

 Thank you for checking out my Soundbetter page, I look forward to working with you.

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 Harry was easy to work with and really open to new ideas and arrangements - a true professional and a pleasure to work with.